phetsims/function-builder/images/cards/README.md

 and then centered them in Photoshop, people thought the final images were too pixelated.
 So, I exported out of Illustrator at a higher resolution and then centered the offending pngs in Photoshop.

-This resulted in a dramatic increase in file size, as reported in [function-builder#115](https://github.com/phetsims/function-builder/issues/115).
+Using higher resolution in Illustrator resulted in a dramatic increase in file size, as reported in [function-builder#115](https://github.com/phetsims/function-builder/issues/115).
 Opening the PNG files in Photoshop and saving them using the default settings in "File > Save for Web" reduced the PNG files to more reasonable sizes.